konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 # Kubefirst Command Line

 Kubefirst provides a CLI to empower the whole previsioning cluster management process.
-The basic usage of the CLI is to fully create the Kubefirst previsioning process, but there are also many other handful options to backup, validation and cluster destroy.
+The basic usage of the CLI is to fully create the Kubefirst provisioning process, but there are also many other helpful options to backup, validate and destroy.

-## Kubefirst CLI available commands
+## Kubefirst CLI Available Commands

 - [clean](#clean)
 - [init](#init)